TykTechnologies/tyk-custom-portal/README.md

 After, run it like this: `TYK_PORTAL_PORT=8080 TYK_API_KEY=<your-api-key-here> ruby portal.rb`

 You can also specify `TYK_DASHBOARD_URL` if you are trying this portal against On-premise version.
 By default, it configured to work with Cloud or Hybrid.

+See the video showing process of building portal described above https://drive.google.com/open?id=0BxZq5VCxj3LWckZ4bXIxM1FvWEE

+## License

+Tyk is released under the MPL v2.0; please see [LICENSE.md](LICENSE.md) for a full version of the license.

+## Contributing

+For more information about contributing PRs and issues, see [CONTRIBUTING.md](https://github.com/TykTechnologies/tyk/blob/master/CONTRIBUTING.md).